-- Have not been tolerated, or are not expected to be tolerated, - Have not provided adequate analgesia or are not expected to provide adequate analgesia.
+- · Have not been tolerated, or are not expected to be tolerated, - Have not provided adequate analgesia or are not expected to provide adequate analgesia.

----DOSAGE AND ADMINISTRATION-----
+---DOSAGE AND ADMINISTRATION------

-Use the lowest effective dosage for the shortest duration consistent with individual patient treatment goals.
+• Use the lowest effective dosage for the shortest duration consistent with individual patient treatment goals.
 (2.1)

 - Individualize dosing based on severity of pain, patient response, prior analgesic experience, and risk factors for addiction, abuse and misuse.
 (2.1) - Initiate dosing with a range of 5 to 15 mg every 4 to 6 hours as needed for pain.
 (2.2) - For control of chronic pain, administer oxycodone hydrochloride tablets on a regularly scheduled basis, at the lowest dosage level to achieve adequate analgesia.
 (2.2) - Individually titrate oxycodone hydrochloride tablets to a dose that provides adequate analgesia and minimizes adverse reactions.
-(2.3) - Do not stop oxycodone hydrochloride tablets abruptly in a physically dependent patient.
+(2.3) - Do not abruptly discontinue oxycodone hydrochloride tablets in a physically dependent patient because rapid discontinuation of opioid analgesics has resulted in serious withdrawal symptoms, uncontrolled pain, and suicide.
 (2.4)